moduloproject/modulo-calculator/README.md

-Simple calculator by the Modulo Team
+Modulo Calculator
 =======
+This is the Modulo Calculator, maintained mainly by Martin Ristovksi